chowdhurySudip/fieldbook/IMPLEMENTATION_SUMMARY.md

 ### ✅ Data Persistence
 - [x] Offline data storage
 - [x] Data retrieval after app restart
-- [x] Sample data initialization
+- [x] Cloud sync with conflict handling
 - [x] Form data validation

-The FieldBook application is now fully functional and ready for use by electrical contracting businesses to manage their workforce, track attendance, and calculate weekly settlements efficiently.
+The FieldBook application is ready for use by electrical contracting businesses to manage their workforce, track attendance, and calculate weekly settlements efficiently.